Just diagnosed with gestational diabetes

 Untreated gestational diabetes, when blood glucose levels go too high, can put you and your baby at risk of serious complications during pregnancy and during birth.
 This can include your baby growing too big, needing an emergency caesarean section or your baby needing special care when it is born.

-The good news is that the risk of these complications happening is greatly reduced when gestational diabetes is diagnosed and managed well.
-Managing gestational diabetes well means that you can have a healthy pregnancy and a smooth as possible delivery.
+The good news is that the risk of complications happening is greatly reduced when gestational diabetes is diagnosed and managed well.
+Managing gestational diabetes well means that you can have a healthy pregnancy and options for your birth.

 Managing gestational diabetes